Gravitational lensing study of cold dark matter led galactic halo: Gravitational lensing due to gravitational field of galactic halo

+where $\Sigma(r^{\prime})$ is the surface mass density in the lens plane.
+If the mass distribution of the lens is spherically symmetric and if the source is located behind the lens along the optic axis then one obtains the radius of Einstein ring from the lens equation

+where $\Sigma_c \equiv \frac{1}{4\pi} \frac{D_{os}}{D_{ol} D_{ls}}$ is the critical density, $D_{ol}$, and $D_{os}$ are the angular distance of the lens and the source from the observer respectively and $D_{ls}$ is the angular distance of the source from the lens.
+For a point mass lens or spherically symmetric mass distribution $M_T=M_T(d_{ol}\theta_{E})$.
 Galaxy clusters have complex matter distributions in general and cannot be considered to be either point masses or spherically symmetric mass distribution.
 However, a spherically symmetric lens model can be employed as a first approximation to extract the same order of magnitude results as the more realistic case analyzing the large arcs that are observed in clusters \cite{ber90, pel91}.
-We have considered the luminous arc, A0, which has a radius of curvature of about $25^{\prime \prime}$ \cite{gro89} and treat the arc as an Einstein ring \cite{gro89, pac87}.
-The observed redshift ($z_{s}$) of A0 is $0.724$ which gives the distance of the background galaxy and the lens distance is obtained from the redshift $0.374$ of Abell 370.
-A concordance cosmological model of ($\Omega_m, \Omega_{\Lambda}, \Omega_k$) = $(0.3; 0.7; 0)$ is applied for distance estimation from redshifts of lens and source.
-Our estimated total mass from lensing observations is given in Table 2.

-The estimated mass of the luminous matter in Abell 370 from photometric measurement is found at least two orders smaller than the total mass of Abell 370 \cite{gro89}.
-We use $\beta_{\varphi}$ as velocity of dispersion for Abell 370 which is $1367$ $km \; s^{-1}$ \cite{hen87, gro89}.
-The radius of the galaxy is an unknown parameter which we have taken equal to Einstein radius as a first approximation i.e. about $200$ kpc which is consistent with the findings from Hubble imaging observations \cite{ric10}.
-The total mass obtained from Eq.(9) is also given in Table 2.
-We find that the mass obtained from Eq.
-(9) agrees reasonably well with the lensing observations.
+Thus, the total interior mass at the zeroth order accuracy may be read as

+The ratio of mass-to-light ($M_T/L$) within A0 in Abell 370 from photometric measurement is found around 100 \cite{sou87} or even 190 \cite{gro89}.
+Since for luminous matter $M_T/L$ is just a few $M_{\odot}/L_{\odot}$, the luminous mass of the cluster is at least an order smaller than the total mass of the cluster.
+In \cite{ber90} the dark matter mass in the source within A0 was estimated as about $ 1 \times 10^{14}$ $M_{\odot}$.